Celebrity Big Brother (British series 5) racism controversy: Channel 4 and Big Brother

-In addition to Ofcom's investigation of the series, Channel 4 also commissioned its own internal review of the events of the series.
+In addition to Ofcom's investigation of the series, Channel 4 also commissioned its own internal review of the series' events.
 It concluded that: "[...] great offence was caused by the broadcast of several comments made by housemates, irrespective of their motivation.
 Channel 4 appeared to be somehow condoning the behaviour of some of the housemates because interventions were felt to be too late or insufficiently forceful."
 Subsequently, the network agreed to change and improve their compliance systems, introduce an "additional editorial perspective", "acknowledge and contribute to public debate provoked by its programmes" and update the Big Brother rules.
 However, the review also commented on what it described as the "hostile" media coverage of the programme, and denied that Channel 4 had "deliberately engineered" tension in the House between Shetty and her housemates.

 Nine days into the eighth series of Big Brother, and exactly two weeks after Ofcom and Channel 4's separate findings were published, contestant Emily Parr was removed from the Big Brother House following her use of the term "nigger" during a conversation with another housemate.
 Subsequently, Channel 4 was praised by several sources.